Week Ten

 -Pancho Villa assassinated 1923, final rebellions put down

--implementation of 1917 Constitution4.
-Education and citizenship
+-implementation of 1917 Constitution

 -José Vasconcelos: the "Cosmic Race"